 In ThreadPool::new, we create our new channel 1 and have the pool hold the sender 2.
 This will successfully compile.

-Let’s try passing a receiver of the channel into each worker as the thread pool creates the channel.
-We know we want to use the receiver in the thread that the workers spawn, so we’ll reference the receiver parameter in the closure.
+Let’s try passing a receiver of the channel into each Worker as the thread pool creates the channel.
+We know we want to use the receiver in the thread that the Worker instances spawn, so we’ll reference the receiver parameter in the closure.
 The code in Listing 20-17 won’t quite compile yet.

 src/lib.rs